pltrinh1122/mcu/VIBE_CODING.md

 3. **Assess Value**: Determine if the file serves any current or future purpose
 4. **Explain Rationale**: Clearly state why cleanup is appropriate
 5. **Request Approval**: Explicitly ask for Operator approval before proceeding
+6. **Proactive Assessment**: Proactively suggest cleanup when work is complete

 ### **When Developing Plans**